ssutharya/Digital_Image_Processing/README.md

 5. Write a program to detect the line segements in a binary img using Hough transform.

 6. Comsider an image composed of small, non overlapping blobs.
 Write a program to segment the blobs based on thresholding.

+7. Consider an img composed of small, non overlapping blobs.
+Write a program to segment the blobs based on region growing.

+8. Write a program to implement the split and merge porcedure for segmenting the img with different values for minimum dimensions of the quad-tree regions.

+9. Consider a binary img composed of small blobs.
+Write a program to segment the blobs using watershed transform.